(Last Updated On: October 10, 2022)

 Homemade Chocolate Pudding

-- In a small bowl, lightly beat 2 egg whites.
+- In a small bowl, lightly beat the egg whites.
 Set aside.

 - In a large bowl, add the unsweetened cocoa and the cornstarch.

-- Add 3/4 of a cup of skim milk to the cocoa mixture.
-Save the remaining 1 and 1/2 cups of skim milk for later.
+- Add half of the skim milk to the cocoa mixture.
+Save the remaining half of the skim milk for later.

 - Whisk the skim milk and the cocoa mixture until smooth.
 Set aside.

-- In a large heavy pot, add the remaining 1 and 1/2 cups of skim milk, sugar, and salt.
+- In a large heavy pot, add the remaining half of the skim milk, sugar, and salt.
 Mix well.

 - Set the pot on the stove, turn the heat on high, and bring the skim milk mixture to a boil.
 Whisk constantly, then remove from the burner.